TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

-The password for accessing the Install Tool is stored using the :ref:`configured password hash mechanism <password-hashing>` set for the backend in the global configuration file :file:`typo3conf/LocalConfiguration.php`:
+The password for accessing the Install Tool is stored using the :ref:`configured password hash mechanism <password-hashing>` set for the backend in the global configuration file :file:`config/system/settings.php`:

 .. code-block:: php
-   :caption: typo3conf/LocalConfiguration.php
+   caption: config/system/settings.php

    <?php
    return [